You are $75 away from free shipping

 2. Thick line: Not everyone wants their makeup to be subtle, and there’s nothing wrong with that.
 Start with a fine line, then make it thicker.
 You can even take the eyeliner underneath your eyes too for a rock and roll vibe.

 3. Tightline: The “invisible” eyeliner effect doesn’t require a magical pencil.
-Rather, you can use your regular old black eyeliner to fill in the space just below your bottom lashes (ever so gently).
+Use your regular old black eyeliner to gently fill in the space just below your upper lash line.
 It won’t look like you’re wearing eyeliner, but your lashes will instantly appear fuller.

 4. Winged out: Adding a flick at the end of your eyeliner is a tried and true way to spice up your look.
 It may seem complicated, but it doesn’t have to be.
 Just follow our steps for How to Achieve Your Sharpest Winged Eyeliner Look.